-In its final configuration, a high average current electron beam (20 mA) is accelerated through three passes to the maximum energy (500 MeV) in the superconducting RF CW linear accelerators.
-The beam is then used for its intended purpose such as photon generation by Compton back-scattering, a cooling source for ion beams or a beam for colliding against fixed targets.
-The 3-passes up in energy may significantly increase the energy spread or emittance of the electron beam but the major part of the beam power remains.
-The beam is then sent back through the accelerators again only this time roughly 180 degrees off the accelerating RF phase so the beam is decelerated through the same number of passes and then sent to a beam dump at around the injection energy.
+In the final PERLE configuration, a high current electron beam (20 mA) is accelerated through three passes to the maximum energy (500 MeV) in the superconducting RF CW linear accelerator cryo-cavity units.
+The 3-passes up in energy do increase the energy spread and emittance while the major part of the beam power remains.
+The beam is then sent back through the accelerators again only this time roughly 180 degrees off the accelerating RF phase such that the beam is decelerated through the same number of passes and may be sent to a beam dump at the injection energy.
 Several benefits arise from this configuration: the required RF power (and its capital cost and required electricity) is significantly reduced to that required to establish the cavity field; the beam power that must be dissipated in the dump is reduced by a large factor, and often the electron beam dump energy can be reduced below the photo-neutron threshold so that activation of the dump region can be reduced or eliminated.